- Take the Menopause Quiz

 Disease prevention in women overview

-Screening tests are a basic part of prevention medicine.
-All screening tests are commonly available through your general doctor.
-Some specialized tests may be available elsewhere.
+Screening tests are a basic part of preventitive medicine.
+All screening tests are commonly available through your primary care physician.
+Some specialized tests may be available only through specialists.
 Take an active role and discuss screening tests with your doctor early in life.
-The following charts are beneficial (generally simple and safe) screening tests that can help detect diseases and conditions before they become harmful.
+The following examinations represent beneficial (generally simple and safe) screening tests that can help detect diseases and conditions before they become well-established and harmful.

-Osteoporosis is a condition with progressive loss of bone density leading to bone fractures.
+Osteoporosis is a condition characterized by progressive loss of bone density leading to bone fractures.
 Estrogen is important in maintaining bone density.
 When estrogen levels drop after menopause, bone loss accelerates.
-Thus osteoporosis is most common among postmenopausal women.
+Thus, osteoporosis is more common among postmenopausal women.

 Measurement of bone density using dual energy X-ray absorptiometry (DEXA) scan